jacobweiss2305/agenthub/README.md

-# Welcome to the Hive 🐝
+# Welcome to the AgentHub 🤖

 A general-purpose multi-agent orchestration framework for building agentic software.